win-100/xExtension-ArticleSummary/README.md

 - Thanks to the FreshRSS community for providing a robust platform for RSS management.
 - Inspired by the need for efficient article summarization tools.

+## History
+- Version: 0.1.1 (2024-11-20)
+  > **Bug Fix**: Prevented the summary button from affecting the title list display.
+Previously, the 'entry_before_display' hook was causing the summary button to be added to the title list, leading to display issues.
+Now, the button initially has no text and adds text only when the article is clicked to be displayed.

 ---

 For any questions or support, please open an issue on this repository.